I’m a big fan of reflecting on the previous year and setting goals and intentions for the new one. I also choose a Word of the Year to focus on.

 Staying home has been a gift that I appreciate so much.
-Now it’s time to go out and find a way to combine how I can be here for my family and be true to my myself .
+Now it’s time to go out and find a way to combine how I can be here for my family and be true to myself.

 I want balance and flexibility, but I also want to be fulfilled from a contribution standpoint.
-I didn’t used to think that was possible.
+Before, I didn’t think that was possible.
 But now I believe that it is.
-I didn’t used to think I could realistically have both.
+I didn’t think I could really have both.
 But I can.
 I can, and I will.

 Weight, Body Image and Overall Health

 My weight gain took off when all my free time and energy had to go towards getting our house ready to sell in late 2017, listing it, being displaced, finding a new home in a new town and moving right before the holidays.

 Then once January rolled around, I was right back up to my highest weight.
 With a trip to Jamaica planned for July, I joined a gym and jumped in with both feet, trying to do too much too fast, resulting in fatigue, burnout, emotional drain, and even some injuries.

 I found myself frustrated at almost every turn, as the weight was slow to come off despite my hard work.
 That journey taught me a lot about consistency, realistic expectations, and patience.

 I learned more about self-love and acceptance and began a journey to changing how I speak and think about myself.
 I found two things that brought me joy; Zumba and Yoga.
 I plan to do more of both in 2019.

 I am committed to eating cleaner this coming year.
 I’m also doing #dryjanuary for the first time.
 I have never done dry anything other than during my pregnancy.
 Anyone who knows me knows that I love my wine, so this should be interesting.